DavidVorick/CodeCommit/UserSpecification.md

 ## LLMs

 CodeCommit supports multiple LLMs.
-The default LLM should be gemini-2.5-pro, but as a fallback it should also be able to use GPT-5.
+The default LLM should be gemini-2.5-pro, but as an alternative it should also be able to use GPT-5.
 To run a different model, the user should pass a '--model' flag.
 Unrecognized models and unrecognized flags should produce an error.